harkibit/slim_api/README.md

 # slim_api
+An api that returns the coordinates of Lebanon's main cities

+## Built with
-An api with slim PHP micro framework
+Slim PHP micro framework